BradenWolf9/CSS342/Assignment3/README.md

 # Maze

+A couple lines are not covered in code coverage because it is for not being able to open a file.

 Goals: Understand recursion and solve a maze

 Given a text file representing a maze, as below, find the path for